ChinmayNaik02/Bangalore-House-Price-Prediction/README.md

 8. Access your web application at http://localhost:5000 in your browser

+### Additional Notes

+- If you encounter any issues during setup or while running the application, feel free to [create an issue](https://github.com/Bangalore-House-Price-Prediction/issues) on GitHub for assistance.

 ## Usage Guide

 The project can be used for the following purposes: